zaphosting/docs/docs/vrising-plugins-bepinex.md

 Plugins used must be **BepInEx** compatible, otherwise they will not work!
 :::

 Once you have a mod ready, begin by connecting to your gameserver via FTP.
-Read our [Access FTP guide](gameserver-ftpaccess.md) to learn how to do this.
+Read our [Access via FTP](gameserver-ftpaccess.md) guide to learn how to do this.

 With your FTP client now ready, navigate to the following directory:
 ```